U8NWXD/vivarium/doc/guides/processes.rst

 Models in Vivarium are built by combining :term:`processes`, each of which models a mechanism in the cell.
-These processes can be combined in a :term:`composite` to build more complicated models.
+These processes can be combined in a :term:`compartment` to build more complicated models.
 Process models are defined in a class that inherit from :py:class:`vivarium.core.process.Process`, and these :term:`process classes` can be instantiated to create individual